-Summary of Recommendations in the 2008 Update: Between July 1, 2007 and June 30, 2008, 406 articles met the search criteria; 10 additional publications were brought to the attention of the committee.
-Of the 416 articles, 40 papers were identified to have an impact on the GINA Report (updated 2007) that was posted on the website in December 2007 either by: 1) confirming, that is, adding or replacing an existing reference, or 2) modifying, that is, changing the text or introducing a concept requiring a new recommendation to the report.
+Summary of Recommendations in the 2009 Update: Between July 1, 2008 and June 30, 2009, 392 articles met the search criteria; 10 additional publications were brought to the attention of the committee.
+Of the 402 articles, 23 papers were identified as having an impact on the GINA Report (updated 2009) that was posted on the website in December 2009 either by: 1) confirming, that is, adding to or replacing an existing reference, or 2) modifying, that is, changing the text or introducing a concept requiring a new recommendation to the report.
 The summary is reported in three segments: A) Modifications in the text; B) References that provided confirmation or an update of previous recommendations; and C) Changes or modifications to the text.